nimblehq/our-team/README.md

 ***Other technologies we can do***

-* Java (Spring, EJB, Hibernate, iBatis, JSF, JSP, Struts, etc.), Python, PHP (Laravel, Yii, Zend Framework),
+* Java/ JEE, Python, PHP (Laravel, Yii, Zend Framework),
-* Mongo db, Oracle, MSSQL Server, PostGIS, Data-warehouse.
+* Mongo, Oracle, MSSQL, PostGIS, Data-warehouse.
 * SAP (yes we know quite boring) and SAP Security Model (and how to hack it).